Is Propel water healthy or just clever marketing?

 - Myth: Propel counts as “water” intake exactly the same as tap water.

 Fact: No. Gatorade is a tool.
-It is “bad” for a sedentary office worker because of the sugar, but it can be a performance-saver for an elite athlete. - Myth: Propel helps you burn fat.
+It is usually a poor everyday choice for a sedentary office worker because of the sugar, but it can be useful for long, high-output training where carbs improve performance. - Myth: Propel helps you burn fat.

-Fact: Propel has zero calories, which helps maintain a deficit, but it contains no ingredients that actively “burn” fat or speed up metabolism. - Myth: All Propel has caffeine.
+Fact: Propel has zero calories, which can help you maintain a calorie deficit, but it contains no ingredients that directly “burn” fat or speed up metabolism. - Myth: All Propel has caffeine.

 Fact: Standard Propel does not.
 Only specific “Energy” variants contain caffeine.
 Check the bottle.